trejkev/SystemVerilog_Development_Course/README.md

         $dumpfile("output_file_tb.vcd");
         $dumpvars(0, output_file_tb);

 Then, to visualize the signals you can use gtkwave, if using macOS, I do recommend using the binaries that https://github.com/YosysHQ/oss-cad-suite-build has, to avoid messing with libraries.
-And then run it by using {path to gtkwave binary}/gtkwave output_file_tb.vcd
+And then run it by using the following command:

+        {path to gtkwave binary}/gtkwave output_file_tb.vcd

 To visualize the circuit, you can use https://digitaljs.tilk.eu/